developmentseed/bones-document/README.md

 * The `type` attribute should be populated, and describes the type (e.g. 'string', 'object').
 * The `format` attribute describes how display should work. this element is not required and by default everything is passed through the model's `escape` method. 'markdown' and 'raw' formats are also provided by Bones Document.

+## Tests

+To complete tests successfully, you must install backbone-stash in bones-document's `node_modules/` directory.
+Then run with

+    npm test

 ## Validation

 Models which extend `Document` will have a `validate` method which can be used (before saving a document to a database, for example) to validate a model's attributes.